Snow Tha Product

+Claudia Alexandra Madriz Meza (born June 24, 1987), known professionally as Snow tha Product, is an American rapper and singer.
+Her debut studio album, Unorthodox (2011) was met with positive critical reception and led her to sign with Atlantic Records the following year.
+Her commercial mixtape, Half Way There...
+Pt.
+1 (2016) entered the Top Rap Albums chart at number 15.
+Her other releases failed to chart, leading her to part ways with the label in November 2018.

-Claudia Alexandra Madriz Meza (born June 24, 1987) known professionally as Snow Tha Product, is an American rapper, singer, actress, YouTuber, and podcaster.
-She was signed to Atlantic Records from 2012 until November 2018.
-Since then, she has been an independent artist.
-Her most well-known projects are her 2013 mixtape Good Nights & Bad Mornings 2: The Hangover and the 2018 compilation album VIBEHIGHER.
-On April 28, 2021, Snow collaborated with Bizarrap on "BZRP Music Sessions #39".
-Snow also appeared in several episodes of the USA network hit series, "Queen of the South.".
+Madriz Meza also received critical praise for her mixtape Good Nights & Bad Mornings 2: The Hangover (2018) and her compilation album VIBEHIGHER (2018).
+She has also appeared in several episodes of the 2016 USA Network series, Queen of the South.

 Early life

 Claudia Alexandra Madriz Meza was born on June 24, 1987, in San Jose, California, to Mexican parents.
-Her father was an undocumented immigrant from Michoacán and her mother immigrated legally to the United States.
-She has a younger brother named Miguel Ángel, whom she endearingly calls "Ito".
+Her father is from Michoacán and her mother is from Zacatecas.
+She has a younger brother.

-During her younger years, Madriz was exposed to mariachi music on her father's side of the family as both her father and grandfather were mariachi singers.
+During her early years, Madriz was exposed to mariachi music on her father's side of the family as both her father and grandfather were mariachi singers.
 At the age of 6, she appeared in school talent shows and began performing with her grandfather's mariachi band in Redwood City.
 She got her first exposure to hip hop when she moved to San Diego and gradually became more involved with her own music.
-Claudia attended Mar Vista High School and Mira Mesa Senior High School.
+Claudia attended Mira Mesa Senior High School.
 As a teenager, she started freestyling with her friends.